keikazuki/obsidian-vault/Untitled.md

     ```

 in data_view.py
-- Below are several suggestions and minor code tweaks that could further optimize the remaining functions in **data_view.py**:
+- Below are several suggestion qs and minor code tweaks that could further optimize the remaining functions in **data_view.py**:

 ---